heber-silva/CKA-Obsidian-Vault/Security/Kubernetes API Server Bypass Risks.md

 - Ensure that you tightly control filesystem access to container runtime sockets.
 When possible, restrict this access to the `root` user.
 - Isolate the kubelet from other components running on the node, using mechanisms such as Linux kernel namespaces.
-- Ensure that you restrict or forbid the use of [`hostPath` mounts](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) that include the container runtime socket, either directly or by mounting a parent directory.
+- Ensure that you restrict or forbid the use of [](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) that include the container runtime socket, either directly or by mounting a parent directory.
 Also `hostPath` mounts must be set as read-only to mitigate risks of attackers bypassing directory restrictions.
 - Restrict user access to nodes, and especially restrict superuser access to nodes.